AD HEADLINE GOES HERE

 The Center for Quantum Science and Engineering (CQSE) at Stevens Institute of Technology pursues innovative quantum engineering research, development and education including bringing photonic technologies into reality, networking, remote sensing, machine learning, big data processing and quantum computing.

 Stevens Institute of Technology provides advanced computing infrastructure and services for sponsored or departmental research with large-scale computing needs to all faculty members and interdisciplinary research groups within the School of Engineering and Science.

 The educational experience in all of our more than 150 graduate programs is designed to imbue graduates with the mindset, skills, and abilities needed to stay relevant in a rapidly-evolving technological and professional landscape.
-The following programs prepare graduates for fields that develop and apply the latest technologies in cybersecurity and cyber-physical systems.
+The following programs prepare graduates for fields that develop and apply the latest AI and ML technologies.

 STEVENS IS HIRING

 Join a growing research community where scholars, leaders, students, and partners meet, join forces, share ideas, and pursue progress.
 The Charles V. Schaefer, Jr. School of Engineering and Science offers a complete STEM package: engineering and science under one roof means new, unique opportunities for interdisciplinary collaboration.